davidbalbert/Watt/StandardKeyBindingResponder/README.md

 4. Implement `InitializableFromAffinity`, `InitializableFromGranularity` and `NavigableSelection` for your affinity, granularity, and selection types.
 5. Use the methods on `SelectionNavigation` to derive new selections from your existing selections.

-**Note**: StandardKeyBindingResponder is very young and its interface is not final.
+**Note**: StandardKeyBindingResponder is very young and its API is not final.

 ## Future direction